magicmyco/magicmyco.github.io/docs/mushroom_grow_guide/grain.md

 <img src="/assets/images/gv-popcorn.jpeg" alt="great value popcorn" width="200"/>

+### Hydrating the grain

+Once you have chosen your grain, you need to hydrate it.
+Mushrooms are mostly made up of water, and mycelium needs it to grow.
+So, if you just try inoculating the dry grain the mushrooms will have no moisture to feed off of.
+To fix these, we hydrate the inside of the grain with water.
+There are different methods of doing this, but if using popcorn as I recommended you want to do a forced hydration.
+If using another grain, look into specific hydration instructions for that grain or also check out the [No Soak No Simmer](https://www.youtube.com/watch?v=MuRUYt25j-A) method.

+For forced hydration of popcorn, you want to

+1. Add the 4lbs of raw popcorn into your pressure cooker.

+2. Cover that with 3 inches of water.

+3. Pressure cook @ 15 PSI for 30 mins

+[Philly Golden Teacher has a great video](https://www.youtube.com/watch?v=3KrE7rmNoY4) to walk you through this process.
+Note that he uses corn syrup & vermiculite for drippy corn which speeds up colonization but you can skip those additions if you desire and just hydrate the corn.

+### Drying the grain

+### Sterilizing the grian

 ## What's Next?

 Now that you have your grain ready, we can move on to inoculation!